December 3: Today in Royal History

 December 3, 1935 – Death of Princess Victoria of the United Kingdom, daughter of King Edward VII of the United Kingdom, at her home Coppins in Iver, Buckinghamshire, England; buried at the Royal Burial Ground, Frogmore in Windsor, England

 Victoria’s mother Alexandra was extremely possessive, demanded complete devotion from her children, and insisted that they call her Motherdear.
 Victoria’s sisters Louise and Maud escaped into marriage, leaving her at home as her mother’s constant companion.
-She had several suitors including Prince Adolphus of Teck, Sir Arthur Davidson who was one of her father’s equerries, and Archibald Primrose, 5th Earl of Rosebery.
+She had several suitors including Prince Adolphus of Teck, Sir Arthur Davidson, one of her father’s equerries, and Archibald Primrose, 5th Earl of Rosebery.
 Lord Rosebery was a former Prime Minister who had been widowed, and both he and Victoria would have liked to have married.
 However, Victoria’s mother actively discouraged her from marrying anyone.
-Instead, she remained a companion to her mother, Queen Alexandra, whom she lived with until the Queen’s death in 1925.
+Instead, she remained a companion to her mother, Queen Alexandra, whom she lived with until the Queen died in 1925.
 Grand Duchess Olga Alexandrovna, Victoria’s first cousin, described her as little more than “a glorified maid.”
 When her mother died, Victoria was 57 and was able to live her own life at last.
 She purchased a country home, Coppins, in Iver, Buckinghamshire, England.
 Victoria became active in the village life of Iver and was the honorary president of the Iver Horticultural Society.
 Victoria’s last years were plagued with health issues and she suffered from neuralgia, migraines, indigestion, depression, colds, and influenza.
 Princess Victoria died at her home Coppins at the age of 67.

 Unofficial Royalty: Princess Victoria of the United Kingdom